 - For more information about US economy

-Here we examine the October employment report from the Bureau of Labor Statistics.
+Here we examine the March employment report from the Bureau of Labor Statistics.
 They conduct two surveys: one of households, one of businesses.
 They are not directly comparable, each giving different perspectives on the US economy.
-Today we look at the change during the past 2 months.
-The picture painted is consistent with the many other streams of information about the economy — effective rebuttal to the partisans who believe that government data is faked to re-elect Obama.
+This report paints a picture consistent with the many other streams of information about the economy: slow growth.
+Slowing slow growth, as shown by this from ECRI:

-The important detail to know about the recovery: during this period the government’s public debt increased $139 billion — 7.3% of GDP (see debt here and GDP here), one of the higher fiscal deficits in the world.
+To understand the jobs report one must first understand the recovery of which it is one aspect: during this period the government’s public debt increased $1.1 trillion — 6.8% of GDP (see debt here and GDP here), one of the higher fiscal deficits in the world.
 Our shiny recovery results from massive borrowing and spending.

 In other words, organic growth has not yet resumed.
-The US economy has stabilized and slowly improves due to the massive “drugs” of monetary and fiscal stimulus.
+The US economy has stabilized and slowly improves only due to the massive “drugs” of monetary and fiscal stimulus (the former boosted with QE3 as the latter winds down).
 Both have severe side-effects, which at some unknown point in the future will become problematic or untenable.
 But the worst side effect was unexpected: the stimulus eliminated pressure for reform.
 We have had the New Deal stimulus without the New Deal reforms (some of which failed, but the others laid the foundation for the great post-war boom).